BIDMCDigitalPsychiatry/LAMP-platform/docs/08-develop/05-build_new_activities.md

   },
 ```

-# Cutom Activity HTML file
+# Custom Activity HTML file

 ## Back Button Function in Activity
-In your html document, Include a function where the user can revert back to LAMP.
+In your HTML document, include a function where the user can revert back to LAMP.
 The *onclick* attribute should then call a parent postMessage.

 Something like this: